 - A play street – temporarily closing the street for children to play freely and safely.
 Activities could include ball games, bikes and scooters and chalk drawing (Check out Play Streets Australia or Playing Out (UK) for inspiration).

 - A street party – an opportunity for a get together with neighbours over a BBQ, pot luck dinner or a cricket game.

 - A special or seasonal occasion such as an Easter egg hunt, a Halloween Trick or Treat activity or Christmas Light display.

 Keep it Simple!
 Street Meets don’t require a lot of set up.
 Think BBQs, games, chairs and tables.
 To keep Street Meets as straight forward as possible, activities that require additional permits such as the sale of alcohol, the installation of a marquee or a jumping castle are not permitted at a Street Meet.

 There are no fees charged by Council to run a Street Meet.
 It just takes your time to organise the get-together and manage street closure on the day.

-Once the application is submitted a Council Staff member will be in touch to progress the road closure approval.
+- Submit your application for your Street Meet.
+Once the application is submitted we will be in touch to progress the road closure approval.